Joezo/atom-jshint/README.md

 # atom-jshint package

-This is a *very* alpha version of this package.
+This is a alpha version of this package.
 This is purely proof that it can work.

 Installation
 ===